-As a result of end of year assessments in 2023, Years 7 and 8 PP students achieved virtually in line with all students.
-In Year 9, PP students outperformed all students.
-Year 10 PP students achieved broadly in line with non-PP students.
-For Year 11 PP students, they made progress well above national averages (+0.49 unvalidated Progress 8 score, which was +0.32 above non-disadvantaged students in England).
-These outcomes were in line with all students in the school during 2023 (+0.58 unvalidated Progress 8 score).
-The Attainment 8 score was 54.8 which was 4.6 points above non-disadvantaged students in England.
-Consequently, our PP students make outstanding progress.
+Year 10 PP students achieved broadly in line with non-PP students (Average performance of PP student -0.5, average performance of non-PP students: -0.6).

+Year 11 PP students made progress well above national averages (+0.29 unvalidated Progress 8 score, which was 0.83 above disadvantaged national average and 0.11 above non-disadvantaged national average for students in England).
+However, these outcomes were slightly below the average P8 outcome for all Year 11 students in the college during 2024 (which was +0.48 unvalidated).
+The Attainment 8 score for PP students was 49.3 which was 3.6 points above disadvantaged students in England.
+Consequently, although there is still more to do to close the gap between outcomes for PP and Non-PP students, our PP students do make outstanding progress.

-Comparing the outcomes of St Michael's PP students against national outcomes show that they are well above average: English and Maths grades 5+ at 56% (+4% above national), English and Maths grades 4+ at 79% (+6%), EBacc grades 5+ at 30% (+10%), EBacc grades 4+ at 47% (+19%).
-The EBacc entry for PP students at 79% (+36%) and EBacc Average Point Score at 4.95 (+0.52) demonstrates the impact of an ambitious curriculum at the college.
+Comparing the outcomes of St Michael's PP students against national outcomes show that they are well above average in a range of other measures: English and Maths grades 5+ at 50% (+5% above national including non-disadvantaged, +25% disadvantaged), English and Maths grades 4+, EBacc grades 5+ at 28%, EBacc grades 4+ at 40.4%.
+The EBacc entry for PP students at 76% (+49% compared with national) and demonstrates the impact of an ambitious curriculum at the college.